dbt-labs/docs.getdbt.com/website/blog/2022-05-19-redshift-configurations-dbt-model-optimizations.md

 In our scenario of office workers, that means that if our workers can’t find the data they need to complete their assignment in their own office they need to send a request for information to the other office to try to locate the data.
 This communication takes time!

-You can imagine how this would impact how long our query takes to complete — however, even with the extra time taken to communicate this distribution is usually a good starting point because the workload to assemble data is shared in equal amounts and probably not too *skewed* (in other words, one worker isn’t sitting around with nothing to do while the other worker feverishly tries to work through stacks of information).
+You can imagine how this would impact how long our query takes to complete.
+However, this distribution is usually a good starting point even with this impact because the workload to assemble data is shared in equal amounts and probably not too *skewed* - in other words, one worker isn’t sitting around with nothing to do while the other worker feverishly tries to work through stacks of information.

 ### Key-based